ros-navigation/docs.nav2.org/docs/setup_guides/odom/setup_odom_gz_classic.md

 In this section, we will be using Gazebo to simulate the odometry system of `sam_bot`, the robot that we built in the previous section of this tutorial series.
 You may go through that guide first or grab the [complete source here](https://github.com/ros-navigation/navigation2_tutorials/tree/humble/sam_bot_description/).

-#### NOTE
+!!! note

     If you are working on your own physical robot and have already set up your odometry sensors, you may opt to skip this section and head onto the next one where we fuse IMU and odometry messages to provide a smooth `odom` => `base_link` transformation.

 As an overview for this section, we will first setup Gazebo and the necessary packages required to make it work with ROS 2.
 Next, we will be adding Gazebo plugins, which simulate an IMU sensor and a differential drive odometry system, in order to publish `sensor_msgs/Imu` and `nav_msgs/Odometry` messages respectively.
 Lastly, we will spawn `sam_bot` in a Gazebo environment and verify the published `sensor_msgs/Imu` and `nav_msgs/Odometry` messages over ROS 2.